 - Clause 7019 dramatically strengthens DFARS 7012 by requiring that contractors conduct a NIST SP 800-171 self-assessment according to DoD Assessment Methodology.
 Further, self-assessment scores must be reported to the DoD via its Supplier Performance Risk System (SPRS).
 SPRS scores must be submitted by the time of contract award and not be more than three years old.

 - Clause 7020 notifies contractors that the DoD reserves the right to conduct a higher-level assessment of contractors’ cybersecurity compliance, and that contractors must give DoD assessors full access to their facilities, systems, and personnel.
 Further, 7020 strengthens 7012’s flow down requirements by holding contractors responsible for confirming that their subcontractors have SPRS scores on file prior to awarding them contracts.

 - Clause 7021 paves the way for rollout of the DoD’s Cybersecurity Maturity Model Certification (CMMC) program.
-Once CMMC is implemented, 7021 requires contractors to achieve the CMMC level required by DoD contract obligations.
+The CMMC Proposed Rule was published in the Federal Register on December 26th with the expectation that CMMC will begin to appear in contracts by late 2024 or early 2025.
+Visit our CMMC Timeline blog for the latest updates.
 7021 also stipulates that contractors will be responsible for flowing down the CMMC requirements to their subcontractors.

 Who needs to comply with DFARS 252.204-7012?

 All contractors that handle unclassified Covered Unclassified Information (CUI)—i.e., Contractor Proprietary Information, Controlled Technical Information, and Controlled Defense Information (CDI)— will have a DFARS 7012 clause in their contract and therefore must comply with its provisions.
 That’s been the case since 2017.